oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/scheduler_target_fmax/README.md

 ### Understanding the Tutorial Design

 In the tutorial, all four kernels implement the same function (BKDR Hash).
 The only difference is how the `[[intel::scheduler_target_fmax_mhz(N)]]` attribute and the `[[intel::initiation_interval(N)]]` attribute are applied.
-All specific numbers mentioned below are expected observations on Intel Arria&reg; 10 GX FPGA.
+All specific numbers mentioned below are expected observations on Intel Arria® 10 GX FPGA.
 Even so, the tradeoff between fMAX and II is also expected on other devices.

 In kernel `Default`, no fMAX or II constraints are provided.
 By default, the compiler tries to optimize throughput using heuristics to balance high fMAX and small II.
 The block `B1` is scheduled at less than 240 MHz, so this block is limiting this kernel's fMAX but is able to achieve II=1.